quality icon

 Average car insurance cost in Connecticut for young drivers

-However, by age 25, average car insurance costs drop to about $3,631 per year for male drivers and $3,496 for female drivers.
+By age 25, car insurance premiums typically decrease to $3,631 per year for male drivers and $3,496 for female drivers.
+While still slightly above average, it’s a substantial drop from what drivers pay in their early 20s.

 Age of driverAverage annual cost for Male driversAverage annual cost for Female drivers